 This Thai Cashew Stir fry is a classic take-out style dish, just like Chinese Cashew Chicken but with bold Thai flavors.
 Juicy chicken pieces coated in a salty, spicy umami-rich sauce, crunchy roasted cashew, peppers, and then there is enough heat from red chili peppers.

 Asian stir-fries are always a hit at home.
 It is also one of the best ways to pair protein and veggies in a single dish.
 I always end up making a stir fry when I want to use up leftover bits and pieces of veggies.
-This Thai Cashew Chicken Stir fry recipe is one such recipe, which
+This Thai Cashew Chicken Stir fry recipe is one such recipe.

 Ingredients you need